 At the time, Robbie had nearly zero experience on the ice, aside from playing hockey as a teen, but Kawahara wasn't nervous about teaching her how to recreate Harding’s signature moves.

 "I was curious more than I was nervous," she says.
 "I was curious to see how she would take to skating.
-Because Tonya was not a balletic skater, it was more about being athletic and aggressive and having power.
+Because Tonya was not a balletic skater; it was more about being athletic and aggressive and having power.
 When you’re a beginner skater, that's a big undertaking.
 So I was curious to see how invested she was.
-But she was truly, totally, 100 percent invested in bringing this character to the ice and to life."
+But she was truly, totally, 100% invested in bringing this character to the ice and to life."

-The two of them worked together three or four times a week for five months, with Robbie supplementing with another trainer in between.
+Robbie and Kawahara worked together three or four times a week for five months, with Robbie supplementing that training experience with another trainer in between.

 "I felt very lucky that she had that kind of talent where she could really absorb all of our lessons, and then she could visualize them when she wasn’t on the ice," Kawahara explains.
 "I made videos for her, and she studied.
 She went home for Christmas and I set her up with another coach to keep those sentences of choreography alive in her body.
 She was very, very invested in learning to skate.
 Truly, I’ve worked with a lot of skaters over the years and I’ve worked with quite a few actors, and I would say she was one of my best students ever.
 I always said to her, ‘You know, if you’d started earlier, you could have actually been a skater.'
 It was a surprise to me how well she took to it, and how hard she worked at it.
 Most importantly, how hard she worked at it."

-A little bit of computer magic and two professional skating doubles were used for big moves like the triple jumps and fast spins, but according to Kawahara, Margot did A LOT of the skating herself.
-"It was amazing," she says.
+A little bit of computer magic and two professional skating doubles, Anna Malkova and Heidi Munger, were used for big moves like the triple jumps and fast spins, but according to Kawahara, Margot did a lot of the skating herself.
+"It was amazing," Kawahara says.
 "I taught her five different routines.
 The dance work and the choreography is all really her; she really did it on the ice."

-I have to imagine some pretty nasty falls took place while Kawahara was teaching Robbie how to crush these kinds of moves, and the choreographer did recall one time the actress landed on her butt while trying to master a high kick.
+It’s not uncommon for skaters to experience some pretty nasty falls while trying to learn new moves, and Robbie was not exempt from this rite of passage.
+Kawahara recalls one time when the actress landed on her butt while trying to master a high kick.
 "It happens to everybody," she says.
 "When you learn to skate, you fall.
 It comes with the territory.
 But you have to get up.
 You have to bounce back and get up and try again.
 [Robbie] got into that skater mentality.
 There wasn’t really anything that she said, 'No, I can’t do that,' or 'I don’t want to do that.'
 That never came into her vocabulary at all, and it was really delightful, because a lot of it is about attitude and how you embrace your situation, and she really did embrace it."

-"It was PERFECT!"
+"It was perfect!"
 Kawahara says.
-"We practiced that really from almost day one or day two.
-Because when you land a jump, you’re landing backward, and then you turn forwards.
+"We practiced that really from almost Day 1 or Day 2.
+Because when you land a jump, you’re landing backward, and then you turn forward.
 And you have that ebullient moment as you turn forward.
 It was at first daunting, the idea of turning 180 degrees from back to front, and skating forward and then expressing your emotions.
 So I figured out a way that she could turn forward on a 90-degree angle, and if I turned her forward on a 90-degree angle, I could get the power and expression from her.
 That was a nice little trick that I found working with her.
 So we really practiced the landing of the triple axel, and then the moment of exhilaration after — which became the poster!"